shuttle-hq/synth/README.md

 The Synth project is backed by OpenQuery.
 We are a [YCombinator](https://www.ycombinator.com/) backed startup based in London, England.
 We are passionate about data privacy, developer productivity, and building great tools for software engineers.

+## Contributing

+First of all, we sincerely appreciate all contributions to Synth, large or small so thank you.

+See the [contributing](./CONTRIBUTING.md) section for details.

 ## License

 Synth is source-available and licensed under the [Apache 2.0 License](https://github.com/openquery-io/synth/blob/master/LICENSE).